microsoft/ccf-app-samples/data-reconciliation-app/demo-app/demo-overview.md

   - API Endpoint: Members will query for results
     - Query by specific record by `a unique identifier`
     - Query all data

+When a new record(s) is submitted through ingestion endpoints, the application will search the key-value store by the record's key; if this key does not exist, it will be added; otherwise, a vote is added to this record with a member ID and the submitted value.

 ![Detailed Steps](../docs/images/data_recon_sample.png)